2-satisfiability: Weighted-2-satisfiability

-In the weighted 2-satisfiability problem (W2SAT), the input is an $n$-variable 2SAT instance and an integer k, and the problem is to decide whether there exists a satisfying assignment in which exactly k of the variables are true.
+In the weighted 2-satisfiability problem (W2SAT), the input is an $n$-variable 2SAT instance and an integer $k$, and the problem is to decide whether there exists a satisfying assignment in which exactly $k$ of the variables are true.

-The W2SAT problem includes as a special case the vertex cover problem, of finding a set of k vertices that together touch all the edges of a given undirected graph.
+The W2SAT problem includes as a special case the vertex cover problem, of finding a set of $k$ vertices that together touch all the edges of a given undirected graph.
 For any given instance of the vertex cover problem, one can construct an equivalent W2SAT problem with a variable for each vertex of a graph.
-Each edge uv of the graph may be represented by a 2SAT clause u ∨ v that can be satisfied only by including either u or v among the true variables of the solution.
-Then the satisfying instances of the resulting 2SAT formula encode solutions to the vertex cover problem, and there is a satisfying assignment with k true variables if and only if there is a vertex cover with k vertices.
+Each edge $uv$ of the graph may be represented by a 2SAT clause $u\vee v$ that can be satisfied only by including either $u$ or $v$ among the true variables of the solution.
+Then the satisfying instances of the resulting 2SAT formula encode solutions to the vertex cover problem, and there is a satisfying assignment with $k$ true variables if and only if there is a vertex cover with $k$ vertices.
 Therefore, like vertex cover, W2SAT is NP-complete.